ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 the end of the [string], and we have to stop.
 For the last case, we use a special stop mark, we return a special character which we have entered in escape notation as [\'\\x0\'].
-That is a very special character, that is used in C to mark the end of [strings]{.str}.
+That is a very special character, that is used in C to mark the end of [strings].
 It is the first character in the ASCII table and has the decimal value [0].
 We said earlier, that characters are encoded in 8 bit and correspond to the unsigned integer numbers [0] up to [255].